Worldwide Birder

 Types Of Magpies

-Magpies can be found in many different parts of the world, but how many different types of magpies are there?
+Magpie species can be found in many different parts of the world, but how many different types of magpies are there?
 Well, 18 true magpies are currently recognized and divided into 3 different groups.
 One group is the Holarctic magpies.
 These birds will be the group that is familiar to most people, as they are found throughout much of the northern hemisphere.

 Holarctic magpies are all rather plain in their plumage coloration, as the 7 species in this group are all black and white.
-Some familiar species in this group include the Black-billed Magpie, Eurasian Magpie, and Oriental Magpie.
+Some familiar magpie species in this group include the Black-billed Magpie, Eurasian Magpie, and Oriental Magpie.

 Another group of magpies is known as the Oriental magpies.
 Making matters confusing is the fact that the species named “Oriental Magpie” is not included within the group of magpies known as “Oriental magpies”.
 Rather, Oriental magpies include 9 colorful magpies from 2 different genera.
 They are native to different parts of Asia, and their feathers are dazzling colors such as green, red, and blue.